 I am a firm believer in buying used when it comes to small kitchen appliances, especially if you are like me.
 The reason I say this is because I like to experiment with what saves me time and what is a waste of time (for me) in the kitchen.

-The bread machine was the first one that I ever realized this with and I was very grateful that I had purchased one for ten dollars at a yard sale and not one hundred dollars fresh out of the box.
+The bread machine was the first one that I ever realized this with and I was very grateful that I had purchased one for a lower price at a yard sale and not for a higher price fresh out of the box.

 While the ability to make a recipe by simply throwing it in the machine and letting it go was nice, I looked at what it was doing and thought, “My Kitchenaid does all of that minus putting it in the oven”.
 Plus I didn’t like the shape that the machine made the bread into.